shehan81/ois/readme.md

 Database needs to be build Using php artisan migrate.
 - Go to command line
 - locate to the project folder
-- execute the command "php artisan migrate"
+- execute the command **php artisan migrate**
-- if any error occured during the migrate following needs to be executed "php artisan migrate:fresh"
+- if any error occured during the migrate following needs to be executed **php artisan migrate:fresh**

-- To restore sample data, use the following command "php artisan db:seed"
+- To restore sample data, use the following command **php artisan db:seed**

-- In case the above fails for any reason, vx.sql file is added on /db folder which has a full dump of the app with the schema and data both.
+- In case the above fails for any reason, db.sql file is added on /sample_db folder which has a full dump of the app with the schema and data both.

 # Application Setup

 - Uncompressed source code must be put on a document root which has a virtual host setup.
-   Or it could be run on using executing "php artisan serve" command.
+   Or it could be run on using executing **php artisan serve** command.

-- If any issue occurres issue the follwoing commands, composer update composer dump-autoload
+- If any issue occurres issue the follwoing commands, **composer update**
+  **composer dump-autoload**

+# Case:
-# Case: Manage teachers and students along with the classes they take.
+Manage teachers and students along with the classes they take.
 Students can be assigned and removed from the classes.

 ## Assumptions:
 1. System has one administrator login to operate.